paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace_log_format.rst

      - There will be only one of these at the start of the data.
    * - ``HDR:``
      - Space seperated list of column titles.
-     - Example ``HDR:  Clock  Address  RefCnt Type  File  Line Function  RSS  dRSS``.
+     - Example ``HDR:  Clock  Address  LiveCnt Type  File  Line Function  RSS  dRSS``.
        Only one of these.
 This names the columns.
 See table below for a description of the columns.
    * - ``NEW:``
      - When an object is created.